Towards Costless Model Selection in Contextual Bandits: A Bias-Variance Perspective: ORACLES

-We refer to the function $\xi_i(\cdot,\cdot)$ as the estimation rate for model class $\F_i$ as it can be used to bound the excess risk of a regression oracle on model class $\F_i$.
-In the appendix, we outline one of many approaches to construct an oracle that achieves the ``fast rates'' of \Cref{ass:model-selection}.
-The approach we describe there is based on using empirical risk minimization over training and validation sets.
-Other approaches one could use include aggregation algorithms \citep[see][ and references therein]{lecue2014optimal}, penalized regression \citep[see relevant chapters in ][]{koltchinskii2011oracle,wainwright2019high}, cross validation, etc.
+for some known constant $C_1 > 0$ and $\rho\in(0,1]$.\footnote{That is, the function $\xi_i(\cdot,\cdot)$ is known and can be used to compute (exploitation) parameters of our algorithm.} \end{oracle} We refer to $\xi_i(\cdot,\cdot)$ as the estimation rate for model class $\allF_i$ as it can be used to bound the squared prediction error of a regression oracle on model class $\allF_i$.
+In \Cref{app:construct-estimation-oracle}, we outline one of many approaches to construct an oracle that achieves the ``fast rates'' of \Cref{ass:model-selection}.
+The approach we describe there is based on validation with the holdout method.
+Other potential approaches include cross validation, aggregation algorithms \citep[see][ and references therein]{lecue2014optimal}, and penalized regression \citep[see relevant chapters in ][]{koltchinskii2011oracle,wainwright2019high}.

+An important component of $\CVBandit$ is the comparison of a given policy's true value with its value according to estimated reward models.
+These tests verify the accuracy of estimated reward models, allowing us to detect misspecification. \Cref{ass:policy-val-estimation,ass:policy-val-evaluation} provide rates for estimating these quantities.